 Whenever Kishi Bashi, and more recently, Kishi Bashi and Tall Tall Trees come through town, I make an effort to show up.
-I don’t do music or concert photography as a main gig, but, as both a fan and a freelance photojournalist, I’m more than happy to experience and capture some of the magic that these two bands exude during their live shows.
+I don’t do music or concert photography as a main gig, but, as both a fan and a freelance photojournalist, I’m more than happy to experience and capture some of the magic that occurs at these shows.

 Tall Tall Trees (Mike Savino) opened brilliantly with a high energy set starring drummer Micah Thomas, and the always-interesting “Banjotron” – an electric banjo with remote-controlled LED lights that dance around the perimeter of the head as Mike plays.

 Kishi Bashi, accompanied by Tall Tall Trees and Daniel Brunner, launched straight into their setlist with acoustic versions of Kishi Bashi classics Bright Whites, Beat the Bright out of me, and Q&A.